kiwiproject/kiwi/README.md

 we need, or if what they have isn't exactly what we want, then we'll (probably) add it here.

 Almost all the dependencies in the POM have _provided_ scope, so that we don't bring in a ton of required dependencies.
-This downside to this is that you must specifically add any required dependencies to your own POM in order to use a specific feature in Kiwi.
+This downside to this is that you must specifically add any required dependencies to your own POM to use a specific feature in Kiwi.

 The only required dependencies are guava, commons-lang3, and slf4j-api.
 If you use the Maven Enforcer plugin, you could therefore